(And How Can I Use it in a Digital Marketing Funnel)

 So, what is relationship marketing?
 It’s a strategy that uses microtransactions to add value and create trust.

 Repeat business is critical for your brand to grow.
-Customers who stick around tend to increase their spending over time, and they’re much more likely to recommend your products and services to others.
+Customers who stick around tend to increase their spending over time and are much more likely to recommend your products and services to others.

 On average, repeat customers spend 33 percent more than new users.
 That number tends to increase over time as well.
 By the third year of the relationship, users typically spend 67 percent more on the business than they did initially.

 The idea of nurturing a customer relationship over multiple years might sound daunting, but that’s precisely what successful brands do.
-If you look at your own consumption patterns, you’ll likely notice several businesses and brands that you’ve been using for years.
+If you look at your own consumption patterns, you’ll likely notice several businesses and brands you’ve used for years.
 That’s the kind of relationship you want to nurture, which means you need to understand how microtransactions work.

 5 Ways Marketing Funnel Microtransactions Foster Relationships